Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Mr. Flayman.
 Yes?
 Yes, Your Honor!
 Where is the rest of your team?
 Well, Your Honor, it's interesting.
-Bees are trained to fly haphazardly, and as a result, we don't make very good time.
+Goobers are trained to fly haphazardly, and as a result, we don't make very good time.
 I actually heard a funny story about...
 Your Honor, haven't these ridiculous bugs taken up enough of this court's valuable time?
 How much longer will we allow these absurd shenanigans to go on?
 They have presented no compelling evidence to support their charges against my clients, who run legitimate businesses.